QIS-MRI/3D_radial_phyllotaxis_pole-to-pole/README.md

 ## Code

-The repository contains MATLAB code to generate and plot these trajectories.
-You can set the desired number of readout points, interleaves (shots), and segments.
+This repository contains MATLAB code to generate and plot the different phyllotaxis trajectories and compiled Pulseq sequences for each trajectory.
+It also provides code for 3D radial image reconstruction using the [gpuNUFFT](https://cai2r.net/resources/gpunufft-an-open-source-gpu-library-for-3d-gridding-with-direct-matlab-interface/).

 ### Directory Structure